Kunle Filani: Early life and education

 Filani was born 8 September 1957 to a polygamous family, his father Jacob Ogunmoroti Filani was a native of Ikole-Ekiti in Ekiti State, he was a civil servant who worked in the municipal government council while his mother was a teacher.
 His father died in 1975 when Filani was 17 years old.
 Due to his father's job, the family lived in various towns when he was a young child.
-He completed his primary education at Bishop Akinyele Primary School, Ibadan (1967-1969) and St Peter's Primary School, Ikole (1969).
+He completed his primary education at Bishop Akinyele Primary School, Ibadan (1967–1969) and St Peter's Primary School, Ikole (1969).
 He attended Doherty Memorial Grammar School in Ijero Ekiti with his brother, fellow artist Tolu Filani.
 While in Form 2, the school provided a classroom for students inclined towards artistic activities and subsequently hired an arts teacher to manage the class.
 He finished secondary education in 1974 and briefly worked for two years as a clerk at the Lafarge Cement plant in Ewekoro.
-From 1976-1980, he studied at Obafemi Awolowo University where he earned a degree in Fine Arts.
+From 1976 to 1980, he studied at Obafemi Awolowo University where he earned a degree in Fine Arts.
 At Ife, he was taught by some faculty staff that included Babatunde Lawal, Munio Makuchi, Agbo Folarin and Rowland Abiodun.
 It was at the university he met some of his fellow artists such as Moyo Okediji and Moyo Ogundipe; together they later went on to form the Ona art movement in the late 1980s.
 He also developed an interest in petro-polystyrene experimentation at Ife.
 He obtained a Master of Fine Arts degree from the University of Benin, as part of his fulfilment for the completion of the degree, he staged an academic exhibition entitled 'A Trip to Wonderland'.
 He also developed skills in contrast composition and printmaking.
 Filani later earned a doctoral degree in Visual Arts from University of Ibadan in 2002.